chadkraus87/NoteTaker/README.md

 ## License

-This project is licensed under the MIT License license.
+This project is licensed under the MIT License.

 ## Contributing